logos-co/nomos-circuits/CONTRIBUTING.md

 # Contributor's Guide

-## Triggering a New Release for Circom Circuits
+## Triggering a New Release for Nomos Circuits

 To trigger a release build:

-1. Create and push a tag in the format `circom-circuits_vX.Y.Z`.
+1. Create and push a tag in the format `vX.Y.Z`.
 2. This will automatically trigger the `.github/workflows/build_circuits.yml` workflow.
 3. Once the workflow finishes, the generated artifacts will be attached to a new release.